HardikThakkar94/YouTube/README.md

-# Tabbed From Page in Flutter
+# Firebase Authentication Demo

-### This is a simple project that demonstrates a simple Tabbed Form Page in flutter.
+### This is a simple project that demonstrates how to register and signin user with Firebase Authentication.